mohammed-khamees/basic-auth/README.md

 3. `npm i -D jest @code-fellows/supergoose`

 - create .env file and added :
-  PORT=3000
+  - PORT=3000
-  MONGODB_URI=<% your mongon uri %>
+  - MONGODB_URI=<% your mongo uri %>

 ## Run the code:

 - npm start
 - Endpoints:
-  POST /signin return the auth user
+  - POST /signin return the auth user
-  POST /signup return the new user
+  - POST /signup return the new user

 **On the `package.json` change the `script` to**